 - Andrew Tuck – Chair

 - Carolyn Richardson – Treasurer

-- Dawn Hooper (Co-Founder) – Secretary
+- Dawn Hooper – Co-Founder

-- Jean Russell – Marketing Development
+- Jean Russell – Director

 Andrew Tuck – Chair

-Andrew is currently the Executive Officer of Peppercorn Services in the Hawkesbury LGA, and has served on charity and community services boards for almost 10 years.
+Andrew is currently the Executive Officer of Northern Settlement Services, and has served on charity and community services boards for over 10 years.
 Andrew lives in East Gosford and is committed to improving and promoting mental health and wellbeing, and the prevention of suicide on the Central Coast.

-Dawn Hooper – Co-Founder, Secretary
+Dawn Hooper – Co-Founder